OSLC/developing-oslc-applications/_harp/eclipse_lyo/eclipse-lyo.md

 * Explore our [tutorials to use Lyo when building an OSLC Server and/or client application](../tutorials).
 * How to [setup an OSLC Server and/or Client](./setup-an-oslc-provider-consumer-application).
-* Javadocs for
-   * [Lyo release 4.1.0 (all components)](https://download.eclipse.org/lyo/docs/all/4.1.0/apidocs/) - support for JAX-RS 2.0, with no dependency on any particlar implementation of JAX-RS.
+* Javadocs for [Lyo release 4.1.0 (all components)](https://download.eclipse.org/lyo/docs/all/4.1.0/apidocs/) - support for JAX-RS 2.0, with no dependency on any particlar implementation of JAX-RS.
-   * [oslc4j-core , Lyo release 2.4.0 and earlier](https://download.eclipse.org/lyo/docs/core/2.4.0/) - legacy support for JAX-RS 1.0, and the Apache Wink implementation.
-   * [Legacy oslc-java-client, Lyo release 2.4.0 and earlier](https://download.eclipse.org/lyo/docs/oslc-java-client/latest) - legacy support for JAX-RS 1.0, and the Apache Wink implementation.
 * [Lyo Client sample code](https://github.com/OSLC/lyo-samples) - A Github repository that includes sample code to demonstrates how to use the Lyo SDK oslc4j-client to interact with OSLC Service Providers in various ways.
 It addresses a variety of common OSLC use cases including login, OAuth, service discovery, and queries.
 See the [README.md](https://github.com/OSLC/lyo-samples/blob/master/README.md) file in the repository for further pointers.
 * You are also welcome to contact the development team via [lyo-dev mailing list](https://dev.eclipse.org/mailman/listinfo/lyo-dev)

-# <a name="lyo-designer"></a>Lyo Designer
+## Lyo Designer

 [Lyo Designer](lyo-designer) is an Eclipse plugin that allows one to graphically model (1) the overall system architecture, (2) the information model of the RDF resources being shared, and (3) the individual services and operations of each Server in the system.
 The figure below shows the information modelling interface: